majioa/baltix/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Test

+To run tests written in Cucumber's Gherkin just run:

+    $ cucumber

+or you are able to run them with rake as a default task:

+    $ bundle exec rake

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/baltix.
+Bug reports and pull requests are welcome on GitHub at https://github.com/majioa/baltix.